HIPAA Compliant Healthcare App Development: 10 Most Critical Steps to Take

 Step 3.
 Separating PHIs

-After you detect the PHIs, it is time to separate them from all the rest of the data on the mobile app.
-When building a HIPAA-compliant mHealth app, always have separate databases for PHIs and non-PHIs.
-Keeping them apart shows what data you should protect and encrypt first.
-Besides, keeping all the data together requires a constant encryption-decryption process, which slows down the mHealth app’s performance.
+After you detect the PHIs, it is time to separate them from all the rest of the data.
+When building a HIPAA-compliant mHealth app, always keep PHI in a separate database from non-sensitive data.
+Keeping them apart shows what information should be protected and encrypted first.
+This helps improve the workflow and app performance.

 Step 4.
 Limiting Access to PHIs

 In the same manner, most valuable PHIs should be kept away.
 You need to limit the amount of data to the minimum an app’s functionality requires.
 Work only with data useful for users, as well as the one that directly impacts the app’s performance.
-Besides, avoid using caching for patient data.
-Finally, do not gather users’ geolocation data unless you need it for better performance.
+Besides, enforce strict access control and avoid caching patient data on mobile devices.

 Step 5.
 Top-grade Encryption

-Use the best encryption practices available.
-If you do not know which ones to choose, apart from the ones we mentioned on the healthcare HIPAA software compliance checklist, you can always look for an expert option.
-In addition, there are various companies providing cybersecurity services.
-They ensure all the relevant data coursing through your app has bank-grade encryption for a reasonable price.
+Use secure healthcare communication standards available.
+If you do not know which ones to choose, you can always look for an expert option.
+In addition, many texting apps offer robust cybersecurity services.
+They ensure all the relevant information coursing through your app has bank-grade encryption for a reasonable price.
+For instance, Paubox provides HIPAA-compliant email and messaging integrations.

 Step 6.
 Testing

-Testing is one of the key steps in HIPAA compliant healthcare app development.
-No wonder application security and the testing market is soaring (see Fig. 5).
+Testing is one of the key steps in HIPAA-compliant mHealth app development.
+No wonder application security and the testing market is soaring.

 Application security and testing market in million USD